• Skip to primary navigation

 Innovation and Technology Council

-The role of the Innovation and Technology Council (ITAC) is to make recommendations regarding technology and innovation strategies in line with the Alliance’s strategic goals and principles which will benefit those living and affected by ALS/MND globally.
+The role of the Innovation and Technology Advisory Council (ITAC) is to make recommendations regarding technology and innovation strategies in line with the Alliance’s strategic goals and principles which will benefit those living and affected by ALS/MND globally.

 Chair of the ITAC